The coalescent structure of Galton-Watson trees in varying environments: Scaling limits of critical GWVE trees

 \section{Scaling limits of critical GWVE trees}

-In this section, we prove the main result of this manuscript (Theorem \ref{principal}) which requires several preliminary results.
-Most of them are limiting behaviours of functionals of trees with $k$ spines, under $\mathbf{Q}_n^{(e, k, \theta)}$, and of the total population size under the original probability measure but conditional on survival.
+The proof of our main result (Theorem \ref{principal}) requires several preliminary results that are presented in this section.
+Here, we suppose that conditions \eqref{eq_cond_kersting} and \eqref{def: critical} are satisfied.
+Most of the preliminary results are limiting behaviours of functionals of trees with $k$ spines, under $\mathbf{Q}_n^{(e, k, \theta)}$, and of the total population size under the original probability measure but conditional on survival.
 In order to do so, we first introduce some notation.
-Recall that $\psi_1$ denotes the first time that a second spine is created.
+Recall that $\hat\psi_1$ denotes the first time that a second spine is created.
 Hence for $1\leq i\leq k-1$, we introduce recursively $\psi_i$, the last time where there are at most $i$ marked particles, as follows

 Additionally, we denote by $\hat\psi_i=\psi_i+1$, the $i$-th spine split time (although note these split times may coincide, for example, the first and second spine split times may be equal which corresponds to marks following three different particles).